Tuesday, March 19, 2013 at 5:43 AM

 [I]f the past 2,000 years of Western art were the judge, Jesus would be white, handsome, probably with long hair and an ethereal glow… [But] it can almost certainly be said that Jesus would not have been white.

 Is there any wonder why Hell will freeze over before Catholics elect a Black pope…?

 That said, “The Bible’s” biggest sin is not the artistic license Burnett took with his casting.
-Rather it’s the decision executives at the History Channel took to carry this greatest story ever sold; because they should have sent Burnett over to the Disney Channel where it clearly belongs.
+Rather, it’s the decision executives at the History Channel took to carry this greatest story ever sold.
+They should have sent Burnett over to the Disney Channel, where make-believe TV belongs.

 Accordingly, I pray: “Let’s Bring History Back To The History Channel,” and leave all of the “scripted reality” programming to the entertainment networks.